sogaiu/small-peg-tracer/README.md

 this tool will still be useful enough (^^;

-[2] The phrase "self-contained call" above means the call could be handed to janet directly for evaluation without having previous arranged for any bindings.
+[2] The phrase "self-contained call" above means the call could be handed to janet directly for evaluation without having previously arranged for any bindings.
 For example:

 ```janet